Praseetha-KR/imagineer/src/_posts/2019-03-16-using-android-as-development-machine.markdown

 There had been many scenarios where I wished if mobile phone could be used as a development machine.
 Scenarios such as quick SSHing to servers or pushing a hotfix to Github while on the roads, testing out a snippet which just popped in mind while jogging, etc.

-I tried to make Nexus 5 as a pocket development machine.
+I tried to make **Nexus 5** as a pocket development machine.
 I was able to set it up, but with some limitations.
 Here is what all I did:

-## 1. Lineage OS & Root user
+### Part A [optional]*: Full system access with Lineage OS & root user

+<p>* This is required only if you need root access to your phone, otherwise proceed to part B.</p>

-#### TWRP Installation
+##### TWRP Installation

-1. Connect Nexus 5 to laptop via USB.
+1. Connect phone to laptop via USB.
 Verify by listing connected devices:
     ```
     adb devices
     ```